Skip to main content Skip to footer

 workload capacity

-Cellebrite, a global digital intelligence company, turned to monday work management to simplify its resource planning process and boost execution across departments.
+Cellebrite, a global digital intelligence company, turned to monday work management to simplify resource planning and improve coordination across its operations, R&D, and project delivery teams.
 The results?

 • 50% faster project delivery